barnabywalters/web-action-hero-toolbelt/README.md

 ### Isn’t this just [web intents | web activities | x other technology]?

-No. Web Actions are a user-centric reframing of dev-centric web intents, the &lt;action&gt; element is a simple, experimental implementation designed so we can start using this pattern straight away.
+No. Web Actions are a user-centric reframing of dev-centric web intents, the &lt;indie-action&gt; element is a simple, experimental implementation designed so we can start using this pattern straight away.
 Only through real world usage will we discover the best solution to these problems.

 Other similar technologies also require significant effort on the producer side (writing the UI, invoking via JavaScript) whereas web actions only require a single extra element per action, which can be wrapped around existing markup.

+### Wasn’t the element originally `<action>`?

+Yep, but at IWCUK 2014 <a class="h-card" href="http://adactio.com">Jeremy Keith</a> pointed out that it should be altered to fit better with the web components spec.

 ## Questions without answers (yet)